abathur8bit/coco/malibu/README.md

-# Memory
+# CMalibu

+C version of Malibu dice game, inspired by Tim Hartnell's Giant Book of Computer Games.
-A text based game that compiles for the Color Computer 3, Linux, macOS and Windows.
+This is a text based game that compiles for the Color Computer 3, Linux, macOS and Windows.
-Memory, also known by the name Concentration, is a card game played with a standard deck of 52 cards.
-Cards include thirteen ranks numbered 2-10 (T for 10) in each of the four suites:

-- clubs (C)
-- diamonds (D)
-- hearts (H)
-- spades (S)

-You flip them over two at a time.
-If the rank matches (the suite does not need to) you leave the cards face up and chose another two.
-If they do no match you turn them over so they are face down again.

-You continue flipping cards two at a time until all cards have been matched.

-Your score is the number of turns you have made.
-The lower the score the better.

 # Compiling